1727 potzdam pistol

 Close up of lock.

-The banana shaped, flat lock with the wavy tail, is an exact copy of
+The banana shaped, flat lock with the wavy tail, is an exact copy of the original.

-Notice also, the frizzen spring, which is fastened to the plate from
+Notice also, the frizzen spring, which is fastened to the plate from inside, a nice touch of detail.

 The chiselled script on the lock reads: "POTZDAM MAGAZ"